mnekx/to-do/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to @shaan in his blog at https://webdevtrick.com/html-drag-and-drop-list/ for the inspiration

 ## 📝 License